influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/managing-organizations.md

 >
 > For information about the new user roles and SuperAdmin status, see [Managing Chronograf users](/chronograf/latest/administration/managing-chronograf-users/).

-A Chronograf organization is a collection of Chronograf users who share common Chronograf-owned resources, including dashboards, InfluxDB and Kapacitor connections, and alerts.
+A Chronograf organization is a collection of Chronograf users who share common Chronograf-owned resources, including dashboards, InfluxDB connections, and Kapacitor connections.
 Organizations can be used to represent companies, functional units, projects, or teams.
 Chronograf users can be members of multiple organizations.

+> ***Note:*** Only users with SuperAdmin status can manage organizations.
+Admins, editors, viewers, and members cannot manage organizations unless they have SuperAdmin status.

 ## Using the Default organization

->***Note:*** This default organization can be used to support Chronograf as configured in versions earlier than 1.4.
+>***Note:*** The Default organization can be used to support Chronograf as configured in versions earlier than 1.4.
+> Upon upgrading, any Chronograf resources that existed prior to 1.4 automatically become owned by the Default organization.

 Upon installation, the Default organization is ready for use and can be used as-is for many purposes.
-This Chronograf instance includes the following behaviors:
+The Default organization includes the following default behaviors:

-* Anyone who can open the application in a web browser can use it.
-* All users are members with SuperAdmin status.
+* All new users are granted SuperAdmin status, regardless of whether authentication is configured, as long as the default **Config** setting for "**All new users are SuperAdmins"** is **On**.
 * Authentication is not required unless OAuth 2.0 authentication is configured.

 ## Creating organizations

-Upon installation Chronograf includes the Default organization, ready to be used as-is for many purposes.

-Additional organizations can be created by SuperAdmin users to support the requirements of your company, organizational units, teams, and projects.
+Your company, organizational units, teams, and projects may require the creation of additional organizations, beyond the Default organization.
+Additional organizations can be created as described below.

 **To create an organization:**